MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

 ### Host pool compute strategy

 - For Windows Virtual Desktop host pool, both *active-active* and *active-passive* can be good BCDR approaches, depending on the requirements.
   - With *active-active*, a single host pool can have VMs from multiple regions.
-In this scenario, usage of [Cloud Cache](/fslogix/cloud-cache-resiliency-availability-cncpt) is required to actively replicate the user's FSLogix profile and office containers between the regions.
+In this scenario, usage of [cloud cache](/fslogix/cloud-cache-resiliency-availability-cncpt) is required to actively replicate the user's FSLogix profile and office containers between the regions.
 For virtual machines (VMs) in each region, the cloud cache registry entry specifying locations needs to be inverted to give precedence to the local one.
     - This configuration is complex. *active-active* protects against storage outages without requiring the user to log in again.
 It then enables continuous testing of the disaster recovery location.
 This configuration isn't considered either a performance or cost optimization.
     - Load balancing of incoming user connection can't take proximity into account; all hosts will be equal, and users may be directed to a remote (not optimal) Windows Virtual Desktop host pool VM.
     - This configuration is limited to a *Pooled* (shared) host pool type.
 For a *Personal* (dedicated) type, once a desktop is assigned to a user on a certain session host VM, it sticks and doesn't change, even if not available.